cmanteuffel/website_hugo/content/fixed/about.md

 ### Vitae (excerpt)

-* Since 2013, I started my PhD at the University of Groningen under the supervision of Prof. Dr. Paris Avgeriou.
+* Since 2013, I am pursuing my PhD at the University of Groningen under the supervision of Prof. Dr. Paris Avgeriou.

 * 2013, I received my Master of Science from the University of Groningen, The Netherlands defending a thesis titled *Tool-support for Architecture Decision Documentation*.